MichaelHabermas/React-Native-Expo-Audio-Test-App/README.md

 ## Setup
 - Clone project locally
+- Ensure bun is installed locally `npm install -g bun`
-- Install dependencies using `npx bun install`
+- Install dependencies using `bun install`
 - Run project using `bunx expo start`
 - Launch the project in an android emulator by pushing `a`